 - 2. Once the image is positioned where you want it, release the lever to lock the foot in position. - 3.
-If necessary, you can fine-tune the height or level the image by turning the projector's rear foot.
+If necessary, you can fine-tune the height or level the image by turning the projector's rear feet.

-Raising the projector causes the image to distort or "keystone," but you can manually correct the shape as described on page 24.
+Raising the projector causes the image to distort or "keystone," but you can manually correct the shape as described in the next section.